-Supervisors are responsible for all aspects of health and safety of the students in their care and for the safe conduct of all experiments carried out in the course of your research.
+Supervisors are responsible for all aspects of health and safety of the students in their care and for the safe conduct of all experiments carried out during your research.
 You should be provided with a Lab Induction which will cover Health and Safety and lab protocols.